-Choose backup software.
-Apple’s Time Machine, built into OS X, is both free and easy to use.
-But it’s not the best choice for everyone, and even if you do use Time Machine, you’ll certainly want to supplement it with other tools.
-You’ll learn about the key features to look for when considering backup apps and find tips on using several popular tools.
-You’ll also discover the pros and cons of using cloud backup services, and get help choosing the right one.
+Choose backup software: Apple’s Time Machine is both free and easy to use, but it’s not the best choice for everyone and even if you do use Time Machine, you’ll certainly want to supplement it with other tools.
+You’ll learn about key features to look for in a backup app and find tips on using several popular tools.
+You’ll also discover the pros and cons of cloud backup services, and get help choosing the right one.
 (An online appendix covers nearly 100 apps and services.)

-Operate Time Machine.
-For readers who use Time Machine, the book explains its ins and outs.
-You’ll learn how to back up and restore individual files, application-specific data (such as contacts), and even an entire disk.
+Operate Time Machine: You’ll learn how to back up and restore individual files, app-specific data (such as contacts), and even an entire disk.
 You’ll also discover why and how to encrypt Time Machine backups and what to do if Time Machine misbehaves.

 Make and maintain backups: Once you’ve selected hardware and software, you’ll need to know how to make your first backup, set up your backups to run unattended, and test them regularly to make sure they’re working as they should.
 This includes both versioned backups (which contain old file versions and deleted files) and bootable clones.
 And, you’ll learn about strategies for keeping extra backups offsite.

 Deal with unusual backup needs: If you deal with exceptionally large files (such as audio and video files), spend a lot of time on the road away from your usual backup hardware, run Windows on your Mac, or rely on cloud services to store essential data, you’ll want to take extra (or different) steps to make sure everything is safely backed up.